 For "Validate an idea,” the focus is on learning how customers react to an idea for a product or service.
 Think of this as a concept test, something you do before creating a full prototype.
 We ask customers a series of questions about your concept, and they also say if they think it is valuable.

-After running this Quick Answer test, Summary tab provides a graph of how many people found a concept valuable, and provides a video of them discussing their answers and explaining why they answered the way they did.
+After running this Quick Answer test, Results tab provides a breakdown of how many people found a concept valuable, and provides a video of them discussing their answers and explaining why they answered the way they did.
 Here’s an example of five people describing why they did or did not find an online running club valuable.